lsst-sitcom/sitcomtn-009/index.rst

 The command ``cmd_measureTarget`` is used for measuring the position of the target, where target refers to M2 or the Camera.
 The positions measured are published as event ``evt_position``.
-The measured positions are in M2 Coordinate system (CS) and CCS, respectively, which are defined using M1M3 as the reference.
+The measured positions are in M2 CS and Camera CS, respectively, which are defined using M1M3 as the reference.
 (The coordinate systems used are configurable.
 We will need to make sure they are configured as we expect.)

 When MTAOS attempts to align M2 and the Camera using the ASC, it uses the command ``cmd_measureTarget`` to take position measurements.